14

 Jun

-When we lose someone we love, we experience triggers that sets us back.
-In the beginning, they could come from anywhere and several times a day, a receipt, a yogurt in the fridge, his shoes by the door.
+When we lose someone we love, we experience triggers that set us back.
+In the beginning, they can come from anywhere and several times a day—a receipt, a yogurt in the fridge, his shoes by the door.

-But as time goes by, these could come further apart from each other.
-We can also see them coming like anniversaries, birthdays, special occasions or milestones.
+But as time goes by, these triggers may come less frequently.
+We can also anticipate them—like anniversaries, birthdays, special occasions, or milestones.
 We may even be able to prepare for them and then let them pass.
-The problem comes when we start feeling better, and suddenly, something sets us back, we may feel defeated once again, out of nowhere, no date, no special occasions, and there are no more yogurts or shoes by the door to blame.
+The problem arises when we start feeling better, and suddenly, something sets us back.
+We may feel defeated once again, out of nowhere—no date, no special occasion—and there are no more yogurts or shoes by the door to blame.

 In mindfulness, we learn to identify our emotions when we feel off.
-We observe the emotion, call it by its name, we recognize that it is there, then we let it pass and find our peace again.
-It works in a very similar way for triggers.
+We observe the emotion, call it by its name, recognize that it is there, and then let it pass, finding our peace again.
+It works in a very similar way with triggers.

-When you feel that you are making progress and suddenly, something sets you off and you have no clue where it came from, you could apply the STOP technique:
+When you feel like you are making progress and suddenly something sets you off, and you have no clue where it came from, you can apply the STOP technique:

-The simple act of recognizing the emotion and finding the cause can have a calming effect in your mind and body.
+The simple act of recognizing the emotion and finding the cause can have a calming effect on your mind and body.

 1B Ballinteer Road , Dundrum, Dublin